Lonely Wives: Notes

 In 1959, the film entered the public domain in the United States because the claimants did not renew its copyright registration in the 28th year after publication.

 It was released on DVD by Roan/Troma Entertainment in 2001.

-The English translation of the 1912 German vaudeville act, Tanzanwaltz, entitled Lonely Wives, written by DeLeon and Mark Swan, was produced by A.H.
+The English translation of the 1912 German vaudeville act, Tanzanwalt, titled Lonely Wives, written by DeLeon and Mark Swan, was produced by A.H.
 Woods in Stamford, Connecticut on August 11, 1922.
 The play was scheduled to open in New York in August 1922, starring a well-known female impersonator of that time, Julian Eltinge as its star, but was never produced, apparently because while humorous, it had no value or integrity.

 The film was acquired by RKO when they purchased Pathé Exchange in January 1931.